 Youth Crew is an annual, application based program.
 All students must commit to being in the program for a minimum of six months (February-July) and commute weekly to The Marine Mammal Center’s main hospital in Sausalito, California!

 Youth Crew is a service learning program that provides the opportunity for high school (or the equivalent level for home school) students to learn more about the fields of marine science and environmental education.
 Students have the opportunity to gain hands-on experience working to rehabilitate marine mammals and engage The Marine Mammal Center’s guests.
 Youth Crew runs for six months from February- July and all participants are required to commit to the full program year.

-Applications are now available for the 2015 program year.
+Applications are now CLOSED for the 2015 program year.

 All Youth Crew program participants must:

 - Be a high school student (or equivalent level of home school) between the ages of 15-18

 - Be able to commit to a weekly 4-8 hours shift every week for a minimum of five months (February – July) and have a flexible schedule

 - Be available to attend all mandatory training days and workshops